havenwood/unary_factorial/readme.md

 #=> 1405006117752879898543142606244511569936384000000000
 ```

-The Schönhage–Strassen algorithm is used for efficient factorial calculation.
+A binary-splitting algorithm is used for efficient factorial calculation.

 Optional caching is enabled by default for much faster repeated calculations.